taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 **Topic modeling has two important results**

 *Latent topics* identified in the corpus.
-Each topic is represented by top most presentable words for that topic.
-Its similar to clustering in the sense that the words are grouped as topics and labeled unintuitively as topic 0, topic 1 etc. However, unlike clustering, the words have probabilities of relevance to the other words of the topic.
+Each topic is represented by the top most presentable words for that topic.
+It is similar to clustering in the sense that the words are grouped as topics and labeled unintuitively as topic 0, topic 1, etc. However, unlike clustering, the words have probabilities of relevance to the other words of the topic.
 Using these probabilities, only the top few words (10 or 20) are used to represent a topic.
 Therefore, it is also called word topic distribution.

 *Topics in documents* are the probabilities of topics within each document.
-A general conception is that a document is not about entirely about a single topic and instead has different percentages of multiple topics.
+A general conception is that a document is not entirely about a single topic and instead has different percentages of multiple topics.
 The topics in documents provide the probabilities of each topic in each document.

 **words distribution per topic** \
-The three latent topics determind from this dataset are labeled as Topic 0, Topic 1, and Topic 2. \
+The three latent topics determined from this dataset are labeled as Topic 0, Topic 1, and Topic 2. \
-Topic 0: Represents profit, production and growth in economy \
+Topic 0: Represents profit, production, and growth in economy \
-Topic 1: Represents trade and and deals of fuel and BMW mentioning Germany and France \
+Topic 1: Represents trade and deals of fuel and BMW mentioning Germany and France \
 Topic 2: Represents jobs, Yukos firm, India and Japan

-These three topics gives a general idea of the topics covered in the data.
+These three topics give a general idea of the topics covered in the data.

 | Topic Name | Words and Probabilities                                                                                   |
 |------------|----------------------------------------------------------------------------------------------------------|